MicrosoftDocs/win32/desktop-src/Msi/session-message.md

 ---
-Description: The Message method of the Session object performs any enabled logging operations and defers execution to the UI handler object associated with the engine.
+description: The Message method of the Session object performs any enabled logging operations and defers execution to the UI handler object associated with the engine.
 Logging may be selectively enabled for the various message types.
 See the EnableLog method. ms.assetid: 09053700-a641-4970-bf55-d7c81f345257
 title: Session.Message method
 ms.topic: reference